juniorgasparotto/SysCommand/documentation/en.md

 # <a name="methods" />Working with methods

-Working with methods is also very simple, all methods defined as `public` , by default, are enabled to become `input actions` and be available for use.
+Working with methods is also very simple, all methods defined as `public` , by default, are enabled to become `actions` and be available for use.
 The interesting fact is that you can use the native resources making your .NET code cleaner, such as:

 * Parameterless methods
 * Methods with optional parameters with **default value**